DieselAponte/AED-TF-AsignacionMed/README.md

-# AED-TF-AsignacionMed
+# AED-TF-GestionMed
-Process of asssing doctors
+Process of despatching meds